43hershel/playbooks/README.md

 ## maverick - macOS Sonoma
 Requirements and my current specifications.

 My playbook is based on the M1 13" Macbook Pro.
-Installation is suited for the ARM arquicteture working currently in the lastest build of macOS Sonoma.
-Soon trying a fresh install in macOS Sonoma.
+Installation is suited for the ARM arquicteture working currently in the lastest build of macOS Ventura & Sonoma.
 Intel build may vary with some configuration.

 ### Instructions